Ninedeadeyes/Grimlore-Land-of-the-Heretic-Hand/README.md

 2D Open world ASCII rpg written in standard Library Python

 is this the best open world rpg you have ever played ?
-Probably not but is it the best open world rpg you ever played coded in python 3 just using the standard library ? ( Potentially yes.. )
+Probably not but is it the best open world rpg you ever played coded in python 3 just using the standard library ? ( Potentially )

 A hand reaches out from a shallow grave...That hand is yours..
 You gasp for air as you free yourself.
 The only thing you can remember is your name
 You see a wood sign pointing south east label 'Beggar's Hole'.
 Maybe you will find some answers there or at least a safe place to sleep